One nurse is determined to change our nation’s approach to health care – channelling a personal loss into transformative research.

 Her project, Expectations, Standards and Performance Framework to Evidence the Role and Practices of the Australian Specialist Lung Cancer Nurse, is a vital step to improving access to life-changing care.

 In Australia, there are as few as ten full-time equivalent specialist lung cancer nurses, compared to over 440 specialist breast cancer nurses.
-Research shows that people who have access to a specialist lung cancer nurse are 34% more likely to receive treatment than those who do not, yet there is limited investment to increase this work-force capacity.
+Research shows that people who have access to a specialist nurse are 34% more likely to receive treatment than those who do not, yet there is limited investment to increase this work-force capacity.

 Vanessa is working with nurses, multidisciplinary experts and consumer advocates across the nation to develop new and critical evidence about the role and core supportive care practices of specialist lung cancer nurses.
 This evidence will inform future large-scale projects which will implement and evaluate the role of these nurses in the Australian health care system.